 If you have removed a device from the network without first unenrolling it, you need to clear its domain credentials before it can be deployed elsewhere.
 This can be done using Dante Controller.
-The device must first be isolated from the Dante network, either physically or by using a VLAN.
+The device

 - 1. Isolate the device from the rest of the Dante network.

 - 2. Disconnect and reconnect the device.

 - 3. Wait for at least 2 minutes.

 - 4. Open the Device View for the device.

 - 5. From the Device menu, select Clear Domain Credentials.